 The reality, though, is that today's job-seekers are coached to answer common personality questions with prepared responses designed to impress.
 That robs employers of the mission-critical ability to get to know the real person behind the résumé.
 The good news is there's a secret weapon that businesses can use to cut through the canned responses and figure out if a candidate is likely to be a good fit: personality testing.

-Using personality tests for hiring can bring forth new candidate insights
+Using personality tests for hiring can bring forth candidate insights

 Personality testing, for those unfamiliar with the concept, refers to scientifically-designed assessments that help build a personality profile of a given individual.
 For businesses, they can be remarkably useful tools to aid in the hiring process.
 They provide valuable data that can help further a variety of workforce goals but are used most often to aid with two very specific hiring challenges.

-Hire the best candidates with curated personality test insights
+How to hire the best candidates with personality tests

 The first major challenge that personality testing helps companies overcome is the overarching need to hire the best available candidate for every open position.
 They can make all the difference in the world when making decisions between candidates with similar academic and professional backgrounds.